-Outcome Indicator Baseline situation Target Sources of verification subsequently the operation of the plants. • Distribution of appropriate and site-specific information and learning material to school learners and teachers, and to adults.
+Outcome Indicator Baseline situation Target Sources of verification subsequently the operation of the plants.
+Distribution of appropriate and site-specific information and learning material to school learners and teachers, and to adults.
 No appropriate material is yet available at the project sites.
 1 printed school-level information folder provided to each school learner attending the school visits 20 printed school-level information folders provided to each school teacher 1 printed information folder provided to each attendee of public meetings and meetings with officials 100 printed information folders provided to each clinic and church at the project sites for distribution to the public.
 No practical method of verification possible.
-Compo onent 7: Information and kr nowledge dissemination to r nolders Outcome 7.
+Compo nent 7: Information and kn owledge dissemination to I regional and national stakeh olders Outcome 7.
 Stakeholders at regional and national level who are informed of the project results, including the viability and feasibility of small-scale desalination plants powered by hybrid renewable energy as an alternative to importing good quality water over long distances.
 Information sharing events with regional and national decision and policy makers in the water supply and environmental sectors.
-Technical information sharing events with government officials, consultants, university staff, civil society No project information yet available for dissemination.
+Technical information sharing events with government officials, consultants, university staff, civil society members active in the No project information yet available for dissemination.
 1 information sharing event with regional and national decision and policy makers in the final project year.
 1 information sharing event combined with visits to project sites, during the second half of the project period.
-Minutes and attendance register.
-As above. iong diotanoco. members active in the 1 information sharing event presented in As above.
+1 information sharing Minutes and attendance register.
+As above.